 Duty Hours & Call Schedule

 At Michigan, the ACGME duty hour restrictions are strictly monitored and enforced for both residents and fellows.
 Hand surgery fellows at Michigan cover emergency hand call on average every third night.
 Junior residents provide "first call" coverage for floor calls and consults; the hand fellows are expected to supervise the residents when evaluating new emergency consults.
-When on call, the fellows are always backed up by attending surgeon.
+When on call, the fellows are always backed up by an attending surgeon.

 Research & Academic Opportunities

 We have a vibrant research element to the hand fellowship here at Michigan Medicine.
 Fellows can participate in M-CHOIR and M-OPEN research initiatives.
 M-CHOIR, or Michigan Center for Hand Outcome and Innovation Research, conducts hand centered research projects.
-M-OPEN, or Michigan Opioid Prescribing Engagement, focuses on new ways to manage pain and minimize opioid use for all surgical procedures in the state of Michigan.
+M-OPEN, or Michigan Opioid Prescribing Engagement Network, focuses on new ways to manage pain and minimize opioid use for all surgical procedures in the state of Michigan.
 We also have a robust International Research Scholars program, bringing together bright minds from across the globe to collaborate at Michigan Medicine.

 There are countless academic opportunities through the Hand Surgery Fellowship.
 We have a thriving production of publications, in addition to engaged faculty and staff who are at the top of their field.
 Our fellowship encourages learning from the global field of hand surgery.
 We provide research training for surgeons and physicians from around the world, and we offer two lectureships to hear from experts in the field of hand surgery.